atcsrepo/Misc-notes/EC2-Multi-Container-Launch.md

 `ecs-cli compose --file hello-world.yml down --cluster-config config_name`

-before initiating a service with
+before initiating a service with:

 `ecs-cli compose --file docker-compose.yml scale 1 --cluster-config config_name`

 Additional service setting parameters can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-service-up.html).

 #### Is the ECS-CLI necessary?
-No. The "ecs-cli compose up" command fills out the task definitions, which can be seen on the AWS console under ECS > Task Definitions.
+No. The "ecs-cli compose up" command fills out the task definitions, which can be seen on the AWS console under `ECS > Task Definitions`.
 That being said, it is quicker than filling it out by hand.
 In comparison, setting up a service on the AWS console is super quick.
 For one or two services, it may be quicker to just fill it out on the console itself.

 ----
-### General steps to launching without ECS-CLI
+### General steps to launching an application without using ECS-CLI
 If, for some reason, using ECS-CLI is not possible, then everything can be done within the instance itself.
 To start, launch an instance by going through `Services > EC2 > Instances > Launch instance`.
 Alternatively, if ECS-CLI is already installed, an instance can be launched as descibed above.

 After launching an instance, [SSH into the instance](https://github.com/atcsrepo/Misc-notes/blob/master/EC2-SSH.md) and check that: